-The Social Responsibility and Compensation Committee will periodically review and recommend to the Board the form and amount of compensation to be provided for service on the Board and its Committees.
-In making its recommendation, the Social Responsibility and Compensation Committee will consider the form and amount of compensation provided to persons serving on the boards of companies which are comparable to the Company, consistent with any applicable requirements of the listing standards.
+The Compensation Committee will recommend to the Board the form and amount of compensation to be provided for service on the Board and its Committees.
+In making its recommendation, the Compensation Committee will consider the form and amount of compensation provided to persons serving on the boards of companies which are comparable to the Company, consistent with any applicable requirements of the listing standards.
 Directors who are officers of the Company do not receive any compensation for service as a director.